All about the cheetah: fun facts, why cheetahs are facing extinction and how you can help

-This, however, has a significant impact on how the management of the reserve, as these cheetahs would need to kill more antelope in order to consume the amount required for survival.
+This, however, has a significant impact on the management of the reserve, as these cheetahs would need to kill more antelope in order to consume the amount required for survival.
 Reserve managers in a predator-dense park would, therefore, need to ensure that there are more antelope in the park in order to maintain a healthy cheetah population.

 Volunteers joining the project will be taught how to use charts specifically designed to determine whether a cheetah has fed recently and how much of the kill has been eaten.
-They will learn how a rigorous conservation study like this is set up, the systems which need to be in place to ensure accurate data collection and how the data will be used to provide local and international partners with actionable insight.
+They will learn how a rigorous conservation study like this is set up, the systems that need to be in place to ensure accurate data collection and how the data will be used to provide local and international partners with actionable insight.

-This means you’ll both be making a difference and improving your employability at the same time.
-You’ll also receive comprehensive support from our base manager in Limpopo as well as the science officer who will both be with you on the project the entire time.
+This means you’ll both be making an impact and improving your employability at the same time.
+You’ll also receive comprehensive support from our base manager in Limpopo, as well as the science officer, who will both be with you on the project the entire time.

 In addition to contributing to the cheetah kill utilisation project, volunteers will also be able to learn about the exciting Cheetah Metapopulation Project, part of which is being carried out in the park we partner with.
-As has already been mentioned, this project manages cheetah genetic diversity throughout Southern Africa, in both private and national parks.
+As mentioned, this project manages cheetah genetic diversity throughout Southern Africa, in both private and national parks.

 The reason for this is that taking an animal from an environment in which it is not under threat from predators and putting the animal in an environment where there are many dangers means that the animal will not be able to adapt and is unlikely to survive.

 This group of brothers have a contrasting genetic makeup to the park’s female cheetah and could help grow the population through breeding.
 The resulting cubs would grow up to be vigilant of predators.

-This study has exciting implications if it can be proven that it is successful.
+This study has exciting implications if it can be proven to be successful.
 Previously, predator-dense reserves have been reluctant to introduce cheetahs, due to their poor survival rate.